timmens/student-project-timmens/causal_tree/README.md

 ### TODO (CausalTree)
 1. Implement treatment effect estimation function for each leaf [DONE]
 2. Construct function to transform the outcome accordingly (needed for new metric) [DONE]
-3. Write code for new metric, here we need to adjust a lot of previous code [In the making]
+3. Write code for new metric, here we need to adjust a lot of previous code [DONE]
+4. Implement function that checks if the number of treated and untreated agents in a new leaf is approx. equal [NOT done]

 ### TOCHECK